hamhpc/amber_cluster_benchmark/README.md

   <strong>Step 1:  execute the run_tests.sh script.
 Be sure to update the script variables for your environment.</strong>

      This will submit a bunch of jobs to the queue.
 It's a sequence of NPROC's from 2 up to the max.
      You can specify the NCPUS in the run_test.sh script.
 The jobs will take some time.
-The large ones will complete fisrt and the last to complete is the 2 CPU.
+     The large ones will complete first and the last to complete is the 2 CPU.
      It usually finishes in under 1.5 hours which is what the walltime is set for the job runs.

 <strong> Step 2:  compile the results. </strong>